tianxu07/Local-Controller-for-Chihiros-Devices/README.md

 1. Close My Chihiros on nearby phones or tablets.
 2. Enable Bluetooth on the Windows PC.
 3. Power on the Chihiros device.
-4. Launch Chihiros Local Controller.
+4. Launch Local Controller for Chihiros Devices.
 5. Click **Scan for Devices**.
 6. Select the device.
 7. Adjust the available controls.